 The data from Galen et al.(Cell, 2019) is available in the GEO database under the accession number GSE116256.
 We will be using the data from only one healthy person BM4 and its annotation file since this is by far the biggest nonenriched sample from a healthy individual in this dataset.

-Since the relationships between the cell clusters is important for this analysis, we use Hierarhical Clustering and not Louvian Clustering widget to cluster the data.
+Since the relationships between the cell clusters is important for this analysis, we use the Hierarhical Clustering and not the Louvian Clustering widget to cluster the data.
 Firstly, we calculate the distances between the cells and then visually determine the number of clusters by dragging the vertical line over the graph.

 We can tackle the identification of the clusters using two different approaches.
 The first is identifying the most significant genes in each cluster as described in one of our previous blogs and assuming cell types according to marker genes’ functions, the other is using the annotation file provided by Galen et al..

 But before we take a closer look at either of the alternatives, let us take a look at the distribution of the clusters using the Box Plot widget.

 C2 is the biggest cluster.
 This information might come in handy when we try to identify them.

 What we have also already done in this workflow, is identified markers for each cluster with the help of the Data Tables (explained in detail in this blog).
 With these markers we can classify clusters.
 For example, CD3D is the most significant gene in cluster 4.
 It encodes T-cell surface glycoprotein CD3.
 Similarly MS4A1 in the cluster 3 encodes B-lymphocyte antigen CD20.

 In case we run into problems identifying genes with this approach, we can always use the Score Cells widget to classify cells using known gene markers.
 Select the genes for the desired cell type, which are conveniently available in the Marker Genes widget, and then order them by score in a new Data Table widget.
 As we can see in this case, most of the highly scored cells for natural killer cell markers show up in C1.